 ABOUT THE PROJECT

 Nursing homes are crucial for meeting the short-stay and long-term care needs of older adults in the US healthcare system.
 Increasingly, many individuals transition from hospitals to nursing homes to complete their recovery from serious health events as post-acute care patients.
-This project aims to develop a robust, integrated infection prevention program leveraging the increasingly close relationship between hospitals and their preferred referral nursing homes.
+This AHRQ R01 funded project (PI: Mody) aims to develop a robust, integrated infection prevention program leveraging the increasingly close relationship between hospitals and their preferred referral nursing homes.
 This partnership is critical to prevent infections, decrease the use of antimicrobials, implement evidence-based policies to reduce multidrug-resistant organisms, and enhance resident safety.